 - The Bible Biblical principles are foundational to our commitment to a strong safeguarding culture: we believe that all people are created by God in His image (likeness) (Genesis 1:26,27).
 Galatians 3:28 also says that all people are equal in Christ Jesus.
 This means every adult and child should be treated with respect and dignity.
 As a Christ-centred organisation, we have a responsibility to protect vulnerable adults and children from harm and to ensure our behaviour is an expression of our obedience to a God who deeply cares for the vulnerable (Matt.18, 19; Mark 10; Luke 18).
-1 Peter 2:16-17 says we must not use our faith as a cover for evil deeds.
-Further reflections on the biblical mandate for a strong safeguarding culture are included in this document: Theological Support for Safeguarding Messaging (see page 8) here. - All relevant national laws of England and Wales as Tearfund is a registered charity within this jurisdiction, particularly the Children Act 1989 (and its various amendments), the Protection of Children Act 2004 and the Safeguarding Vulnerable Groups Act 2006 among others. - All relevant national laws of each of the countries that Tearfund works in through its partners and/or alliances. - The UN Inter-Agency Standing Committee (IASC), the UN Secretary-General's Bulletin on Special measures for Protection from Sexual Exploitation and Sexual Abuse (ST/SGB/2003/13) to which Tearfund is a signatory. - The Core Humanitarian Standard on Quality and Accountability (CHS), against which Tearfund is certified. - Foreign and Commonwealth Development Office: Enhanced Due Diligence: Safeguarding for External Partners. - The UN Convention on the Rights of the Child (UNCRC), the Convention came into Force in the UK in 1992, its Optional Protocols. - The internationally-accepted safeguarding standards of the Keeping Children Safe Coalition.
+1 Peter 2:16-17 says we must not use our faith as a cover for evil deeds. - All relevant national laws of England and Wales as Tearfund is a registered charity within this jurisdiction, particularly the Children Act 1989 (and its various amendments), the Protection of Children Act 2004 and the Safeguarding Vulnerable Groups Act 2006 among others. - All relevant national laws of each of the countries that Tearfund works in through its partners and/or alliances. - The UN Inter-Agency Standing Committee (IASC), the UN Secretary-General's Bulletin on Special measures for Protection from Sexual Exploitation and Sexual Abuse (ST/SGB/2003/13) to which Tearfund is a signatory. - The Core Humanitarian Standard on Quality and Accountability (CHS), against which Tearfund is certified. - Foreign and Commonwealth Development Office: Enhanced Due Diligence: Safeguarding for External Partners. - The UN Convention on the Rights of the Child (UNCRC), the Convention came into Force in the UK in 1992, its Optional Protocols. - The internationally-accepted safeguarding standards of the Keeping Children Safe Coalition.